barnaby1989/whale-updates/readme.md

 By running and using this software, you agree to the terms and conditions set forth in the (DISCLAIMER.txt) file.
 You must read this document before the first use.

----

-## 💬 Support (For Licensed Users)

-If you have any questions during installation or about using your 5 authorized Machine IDs, please contact us through the channels provided after your purchase on Payhip.

 # 🐋 Whale Watcher Pro – Binance Trade Intelligence